 - The spiralizer was very easy to assemble and allowed me to jump right in.
 It's sturdy with strong suction cups on the bottom that keep it in place on your counter while turning the handle.

-- With it's smaller blade option, the Paderno 4-blade (unlike the 3-blade) can also handle thin cylindrical vegetables like carrots; I was able to make a beautiful carrot salad with noodles the size of angel hair pasta.
+- With its smallest blade option, the Paderno 4-blade (unlike the 3-blade) can also handle thin cylindrical vegetables like carrots; I was able to make a beautiful carrot salad with noodles the size of angel hair pasta.

 - The Paderno is not super compact, and even when disassembled it still takes up a bit of surface area.
 Devoting precious cabinet space to a device that has only one main function is difficult to come to terms with in my tiny New York apartment.

 - Cleaning it was a bit difficult as well.
-I had some concerns about putting it in the dishwasher for fear of dulling it, but trying to get a sponge around those spikes and blades proved to be both challenging and slightly dangerous.
+I had some concerns about putting the blades in the dishwasher for fear of dulling them, but trying to get a sponge around those spikes and slicers proved to be both challenging and slightly dangerous.

-- At $43, this model is getting up there in price and I probably wouldn't have purchased it of my own accord.
+- At nearly $40, this model is getting up there in price and I probably wouldn't have purchased it of my own accord.

 The Bottom Line

 Geraldine writes: A true kitchen minimalist, I am pretty adamantly opposed to unitaskers of all shapes and sizes, but especially ones with silly names.
 But if it gets people (from toddlers to zucchini-fearing boyfriends) to eat more veggies, well, that's definitely a check in the pro column for me.